EticaAI/docs.etica.ai/es/README.md

 Buscamos versiones fiables en español y portugués de documentos de referencia y, si no, vamos a utilizar las versiones originales.

-- The International Covenant on Civil and Political Rights, 1966.
-- The International Covenant on Economic, Social and Cultural Rights, 1966.
-- The International Convention on the Elimination of All Forms of Racial Discrimination, 1965.
 - The Convention on the Rights of the Child.
 - The Convention on the Elimination of All Forms of Discrimination against Women, 1979.
-- The Convention on the Rights of Persons with Disabilities, 2006.
 - The Geneva Conventions and additional protocols, 1949.
-- IRTF’s Research into Human Rights Protocol Considerations.
 - The UN Guiding Principles on Business and Human Rights, 2011.

 La lista anterior se inspiró en las sugerencias de lectura en el tema Derechos